 Fix problems uploading files on the OneDrive website

 Here are some error messages you might receive when you try to upload files from the OneDrive website, along with possible solutions.
-For help with files not syncing, see how to fix OneDrive sync problems for: Windows 8.1 or Windows RT 8.1, Windows 7 and Windows Vista, or Mac.
+For help with files not syncing, see how to fix OneDrive sync problems for: Windows 8.1 or Windows RT 8.1, Windows 10, Windows 7 and Windows Vista, or Mac.

 OneDrive can't upload this file

 You might get this message for one of these reasons:

 There was a problem with OneDrive.
 Try to upload the file again.